BADmommydale/BADmommydale.github.io/README.md

     - I have color coded the recipe for ease of viewing when scrolling from ingredients to directions and back again.
     - I have also included a spreadsheet of how I meal plan and grocery shop to stick within a budget.

   - [74 Gear](https://www.youtube.com/@74gear) - My son and I listen to Kelsey on our drive to WakeTech everyday.

+  - [Crochet Turtorial](https://thewoobles.com/pages/crochet-tutorials) - If you are intersted in learning how to crochet this is the best site to get you started.